This seems to be particularly common among coders who are trying to generate multiple markers for the Google Maps API.

 Using the steps above will allow your page to load much more quickly.
-It will also allow you to add Events and Controls to your map without doubling / tripling the amount of data that is being sent to the client.
+It will also allow you to add Events and Controls to your map without doubling or tripling the amount of data that is being sent to the client.

-The Ajax Request
+The Ajax request.

-Because we’ve used the load event, this request will only be sent AFTER the page has loaded.
-Therefore, the size of our data isn’t adversely affecting the initial load time of the page.
+Because we’ve used the load event, this request will only be sent after the page has loaded.
+This means that the size of our data isn’t slowing down the initial load time of the page.

 //Using PDO in this example. require 'pdo-connection.php'; //Get our locations from the database. $sth = $pdo->prepare("SELECT `lat`, `lng` FROM `locations`"); $sth->execute(); $locations = $sth->fetchAll(PDO::FETCH_ASSOC); //Encode the $locations array in JSON format and print it out. header('Content-Type: application/json'); echo json_encode($locations);